 HIGH LINE EDUCATION

 Educational programming has long been an important part of Friends of the High Line, beginning in 2001 with partnerships with the New York City Laboratory School for Collaborative Studies and the Hudson Guild, a Chelsea community center that serves lower-income residents.
-Education programs serve 3,000 students and chaperones each year through guided field trips, after-school programs, teaching artist residencies, school partnerships, and teen programs.
+Education programs serve 3,200 students and chaperones each year through guided field trips, after-school programs, teaching artist residencies, school partnerships.

 Friends of the High Line has offered weekly after-school programs at local elementary school P.S.
 11 since Fall, 2010.
 Through arts-based workshops and regular trips to the High Line, children explore High Line ecology, park design, and the history of Manhattan’s West Side.
-The 2013 curriculum focuses on STEM (Science, Technology, Engineering, and Math) learning through an active investigation of the structure, horticulture, and life-cycle of the High Line.
+The Fall 2013 curriculum focuses on High Line Art, and Spring 2014 focuses on STEM (Science, Technology, Engineering, and Math) learning through an active investigation of the structure, horticulture, and life-cycle of the High Line.

 High Line Field Trips provide grades 2 through 7 with fun, hands-on explorations of park design, native ecology, and the history of Manhattan’s West Side, from the Lenape to the present day.
 Through primary source documents, inquiry-based artifact investigations, and guided observation walks, field trips meet New York City and New York State Learning Standards, and the Common Core.

 Local schools have a unique opportunity to engage in multi-visit programs that utilize the park as an extension of the classroom.
 Through a combination of in-school visits and guided excursions, High Line Educators tailor programs to meet the needs of local educators, from a three-part history program at P.S.
 33, to a month-long arts program at P.S.
 11, to a year-long ecology study at P.S.
 3.